BlueFern/parbrain/README.md

 How to Compile
 ==============
 Simply run *make* in the main directory.
+Make sure "exuberant-ctags" and "libsuitesparse-dev" are installed.

 How to Run
 ==========